Graphs and complexes of lattices: Introduction

+The attentive reader will have noticed in \Cref{thm.structure}\eqref{thm.gol.nonuniform} we have assumed a normalisation for the Haar measure $\mu$ on $H$.
+Whilst the choice of normalisation does affect the results, the normalisation provided by Serre's covolume formula (\Cref{SerresCovolumeFormula}) makes for more pleasing statements.
+Any $\Gamma$ as in \Cref{thm.structure}\eqref{thm.gol.uniform} is quasi-isometric to $X\times\calt$, see \Cref{thm.gol.qi}.
+Note that Bass--Kulkarni \cite[Existence Theorem]{BassKulkarni1990} characterised the trees that admit a uniform lattice to be exactly the trees that have unimodular automorphism group.

 We also introduce an analogous construction we call a \emph{complex of lattices} (Definition~\ref{def.col}) by replacing the tree with a $\CAT(0)$ polyhedral complex.
 In this setting we prove a completely analogous structure theorem (Theorem~\ref{thm.col}).
-In the process we deduce some consequences about commensurated subgroups of $\CAT(0)$ groups (see also Corollary~\ref{cor.commSubs2}) which generalises splittings of lattices in products of trees and twin buildings.
+The reader may wonder why we introduce both, the answer is provided in \Cref{sec.functor} where we adapt a functor of Thomas \cite{Thomas2006}, from graphs of groups to complexes of groups, to our setting.